Return to Home

-An additional Material Fee of $30 will be added to the cost of the class when you register.
+There is an additional materials fee of $58 that will be added to the total class cost when you register.

 Instructor: Gillian Allard